TSK-BITS/stroke-ml-streamlit/README.md

 Conclusion

-This project successfully implemented and evaluated multiple machine learning algorithms to predict customer subscription behavior using marketing campaign data.
+This assignment successfully implemented and evaluated multiple machine learning models to predict customer subscription behavior using marketing campaign data.
+The comparative analysis revealed significant differences in predictive capability, model stability, and generalization performance.

-Among all models, Random Forest emerged as the best performer, achieving the highest scores across Accuracy, AUC, F1 Score, and MCC.
-Its ensemble learning approach effectively captures complex feature interactions while reducing overfitting, making it highly suitable for real-world banking applications.
+Among all models, Random Forest emerged as the top performer, achieving the highest scores across Accuracy, AUC, F1 Score, and MCC.
+Its ensemble methodology reduces variance, captures complex feature relationships, and enhances overall reliability — making it highly suitable for real-world deployment.

-The Decision Tree and XGBoost models also demonstrated strong predictive capability.
-However, ensemble techniques proved more reliable overall due to better generalization.
+The Decision Tree model also demonstrated excellent predictive strength but may be more prone to overfitting compared to ensemble techniques.
+XGBoost showed outstanding discriminative power with a very high AUC score and remains a strong candidate for production environments requiring optimized performance.

-Logistic Regression provided a stable baseline but struggled with recall, suggesting the presence of non-linear relationships within the dataset.
-Naive Bayes showed comparatively lower performance due to its independence assumption, while KNN produced moderate results with sensitivity to feature scaling.
+Logistic Regression provided a dependable baseline; however, its lower recall suggests that linear models may struggle with the non-linear patterns present in marketing datasets.
+KNN delivered reasonable accuracy but may face scalability challenges as data volume grows.
+Naive Bayes showed comparatively weaker performance due to its assumption of feature independence.

-Key Takeaways
+Key Findings

-Ensemble models consistently outperform individual algorithms.
+Ensemble methods consistently outperformed individual algorithms.

-Accuracy alone is not sufficient; metrics like F1 Score and MCC provide better evaluation for imbalanced datasets.
+Evaluating models using multiple metrics provides a more comprehensive understanding than relying on accuracy alone.

+Strong AUC values indicate effective separation between subscribing and non-subscribing customers.

-Marketing datasets often contain complex patterns that benefit from tree-based approaches.
+Marketing datasets often contain non-linear relationships that benefit from tree-based approaches.

+Business Impact

+Accurate prediction of term deposit subscriptions enables banks to:

+Target high-probability customers

+Optimize marketing expenditure

+Reduce unnecessary outreach

+Improve campaign conversion rates

+Support data-driven strategic decision-making

 Final Recommendation

-Based on overall performance, Random Forest is recommended as the most suitable model for predicting term deposit subscriptions due to its robustness, strong predictive power, and consistent results.
+Based on overall evaluation, Random Forest is recommended as the most suitable model due to its robustness, strong predictive capability, and consistent performance.
+XGBoost serves as an excellent alternative when computational complexity can be accommodated.

-This project demonstrates how machine learning can enable financial institutions to make smarter, data-driven marketing decisions.
+This assignment demonstrates the practical value of machine learning in enhancing marketing effectiveness and highlights the importance of systematic model evaluation when selecting an optimal predictive solution.